 Report to training on the designated day outlined in your Training Assignment email.

 You are expected to begin training and complete your assignment in a reasonable timeframe.
 There is a maximum amount of time to complete your training lesson(s) and assignment, which varies by project.
 Failure to complete your training assignment within a reasonable timeframe may result in less work being available for you on your project.
-Once you are scoring, please try and work within your assigned shift so that leadership is available to assist you with any questions you may have.

 NOTE: Due to high volume, we are unable to provide information about each specific assignment beyond the outline of your Training Assignment email.
 Thank you for your understanding.